paddy-devan/travel-tagger/README.md

-# Trip Tagger
+# Travel Tagger

-Trip Tagger is a web application designed to organize and record trips by placing location-based "pins" on an interactive map.
+Travel Tagger is a web application designed to organize and record trips by placing location-based "pins" on an interactive map.
 Its primary use case is to help users plan upcoming holidays or travels by mapping ideas for places to visit.
 A secondary use case is to log and visualize past trips.

-## Features
+## Target Featureset

-- **Google Account Login:** Users authenticate using their Google account via OAuth
+- **Trip Management:** Create, view, and delete trips.
+Share trip with other users for collaboration.
-- **Trip Management:** Create, view, and delete trips
+- **Map-Based Pin Placement:** Add pins within trips by searching or clicking on the map.
-- **Map-Based Pin Placement:** Add pins by searching or clicking on the map
+- **Pin Organization:** Organise pins by reordering, nesting, and tagging with different attributes.
-- **Pin Organization:** Reorder pins, add attributes like visit dates, categories, and notes
+- **Multiple View Modes:** Map view and list view for different ways to manage your pins, with visualisations customised by pin attributes.
-- **Multiple View Modes:** Map view and list view for different ways to manage your pins
+- **Trip Reporting:** Use metadata and pin data from trips to create visually pleasing trip reports, presenting locations in formats such as a map and timeline.

 ## Tech Stack

 - **Frontend:** Next.js, React, TypeScript, Tailwind CSS
-- **Authentication:** NextAuth.js with Google OAuth
+- **Authentication:** Supabase Auth with Google OAuth
-- **Database:** Supabase
+- **Database:** Supabase PostgreSQL
-- **Maps:** Google Maps API
+- **Maps:** Google Maps API, Places API

 ## Prerequisites